Bù Đốp Camp: History

 At 07:15 on 17 February 1967, the 1st Company of the Third Nung Battalion (Airborne), III Corps' MIKE Force, arrived at Bù Đốp to reinforce the camp and conduct offensive operations to the east of camp.
-On 20 February, this company made contact with more than a battalion from the PAVN 12th Regiment, which was armed wth 57mm recoilless rifles, 82mm mortars and the standard small arms.
+On 20 February, this company made contact with more than a battalion from the PAVN 12th Regiment, which was armed with 57 mm recoilless rifles, 82 mm mortars and the standard small arms.
 The PAVN directed an extremely heavy volume of fire into the advancing troops, but the Nungs outmaneuvered the PAVN and gained fire superiority.
 Fighting continued until tactical aircraft attacked.
 The PAVN broke off the fighting and headed for the Cambodian border.
 Withdrawing south to a landing zone where medical evacuation was accomplished and reinforcements were brought in, the company then moved west back into an area protected by Bù Đốp's artillery unit to rest for the night.
-The result of this action was 40 PAVN killed, 1 Special Forces soldier killed, 1 CIDG soldier killed and 7 CIDG soldiers wounded.
+The result of this action was 40 PAVN killed, one Special Forces soldier killed, one CIDG soldier killed and 7 CIDG soldiers wounded.

 On 23 March 1967, two CIDG companies from the camp engaged a reinforced PAVN company approximately 10 km east of camp.
-20 PAVN were killed in this action along with another estimated 40 killed by air strikes.
-On 24 March, a CIDG company and a MIKE Force company conducted a heliborne assault on the same area and shortly thereafter became heavily engaged with 2 PAVN battalions, equipped with automatic weapons and recoilless rifles and supported by mortars.
-Casualties were 3 CIDG killed and 11 wounded and 2 Special Forces men and 11 MIKE Force soldiers missing.
+Twenty PAVN were killed in this action along with another estimated 40 killed by air strikes.
+On 24 March, a CIDG company and a MIKE Force company conducted a heliborne assault on the same area and shortly thereafter became heavily engaged with two PAVN battalions, equipped with automatic weapons and recoilless rifles and supported by mortars.
+Casualties were three CIDG killed and 11 wounded and two Special Forces men and 11 MIKE Force soldiers missing.
 It was confirmed that 98 PAVN were killed, with a further 170 estimated killed by air strikes.